 \section{Data Overview}

 PHANGS-{\it JWST} is a {\it JWST} Cycle 1 Treasury Program, building upon existing PHANGS efforts to map nearby ($D$~\textless~20~Mpc) galaxies with Atacama Large Millimeter/submillimeter Array \citep[ALMA;][]{2021Leroy} CO observations, Multi Unit Spectroscopic Explorer \citep[MUSE;][]{2022Emsellem} optical integral field spectroscopy, and high-resolution {\it Hubble Space Telescope} \citep[{\it HST};][]{2022Lee} optical imaging.
-Specifically, this Cycle 1 Treasury (program 2107, PI: Lee) has observed the 19 main-sequence galaxies that form the PHANGS-MUSE subset of the full sample, which have been observed with {\it JWST} between 2022--06--06 and 2023--07--11\footnote{An up-to-date observing log can be found at \url{https://www.stsci.edu/cgi-bin/get-visit-status?id=2107&markupFormat=html&observatory=JWST&pi=1}}.
+Specifically, this Cycle 1 Treasury (program 2107, PI: Lee) has observed the 19 main-sequence galaxies that form the PHANGS-MUSE subset of the full sample, which have been observed with {\it JWST} between 2022--06--06 and 2024--02--06\footnote{An up-to-date observing log can be found at \url{https://www.stsci.edu/cgi-bin/get-visit-status?id=2107&markupFormat=html&observatory=JWST&pi=1}}.

 For full details of the survey, we refer the reader to \cite{2023Lee} and we briefly summarize details relevant to this paper here.
 The observations cover eight bands, spanning 2--21~\micron, using both NIRCam (F200W, F300M, F335M, F360M) and MIRI (F770W, F1000W, F1130W, F2100W).
 Our observations are primarily mosaics, with a maximum 2$\times$2 tiling pattern.
 Because our targets are large on the sky, even these mosaics are often not sufficient to cover the full galaxy, though the coverage always captures most of the infrared emission and star formation activity from the galaxy (Figure \ref{fig:all_gals}), and we place the {\it JWST} footprint to overlap existing data.
-We used relatively short exposures, with total exposure times of around 10min total (F300M/F335M/F360M), 20min (F200W), 2min (F770W/F1000W), and 5min (F1130W/F2100W).
+Details of the observations are given in Table \ref{tab:data_overview}.
 We use a minimum of four dithers per integration to fully sample the PSF, up to a maximum of sixteen overlapping dithers in the case of F200W.
 To maximize the observing efficiency, we observed off positions for the MIRI data in parallel with our NIRCam science observations.
-The 5$\sigma$ point-source sensitivities achieved range from 0.077~$\mu$Jy at the shortest NIRCam wavelengths sampled (F200W) to 8.0~$\mu$Jy for the MIRI F2100W filter (0.068 to 0.25~MJy~sr$^{-1}$ in surface brightness).
 A collage of our mosaics is shown in Figure \ref{fig:all_gals}.
 A rich tapestry of structure is clearly visible, from extended dust emission to point-like, embedded stellar clusters.